nusdbsystem/singa-auto/docs/src/user/tasks.rst

     - The pretrained model should be fine-tuned with a dataset first to adapt to particular question domains when necessary.
     - Otherwise, following the question, input should contain relevant information (context paragraph or candidate answers, or both), whether or not addresses the question.

 Query is in JSON format.
 It could be a <str list> of a single question in ``questions`` field.
-While the relevant information is provided in query, the question always comes first, followed by additional information.
-We use “\n” separators between different parts of the input.
+While the relevant information as additional paragraph are provided in query, the question always comes first, followed by additional paragraph.
+We use “\n” separators between the question and its paragraph of the input.
 Model will only read the ``questions`` field.

 .. code-block:: text